NetComposer/nksip/doc/reference/callback_functions.md

 This function is called by NkSIP to process a new in-subscription SUBSCRIBE request, sent in order to refresh the subscription.

-You won't usually have to implement this function.
-If not implemented will reply `200 OK` and the subscription will be refreshed.
+You won't usually have to implement this function, if not implemented it will reply _200 OK_ and the subscription will be refreshed.

 ### sip_notify/2